oberien/das-protokoll/specification-v2.md

 ### Control Protocol

 The Control Protocol is used as meta-layer to handle updates of the blockdb.
-It is rather stateless, holding only minimal connection information.
+It is mostly stateless, holding only minimal connection information.
 It has small packets and sends minimal data, without any contents.
 The actual block transfer, and thus file transfer, is performed with the Transfer Protocol.